 Suitcase – Size: 8ft x 6ft x 2.5ft / Material: Green granite and bronze

-Location: Terminal B of Sacramento International airport / Sacramento Arts Commission
+Location: Terminal B of Sacramento International Airport, Sacramento, CA / Sacramento Arts Commission

 Photos: Ed Asmus Photography

 Air Travel - Drive, desire, anticipation, anxiety, hope, despair, frustration, exhaustion, patience, contentment, success, joy, and attachment are many of the nouns that describe some of the emotions that rattle in our personal baggage as we transit through the hubs of air travel.

 What surfaced repeatedly as I looked into what I was attempting to create to interact with the space, emerged from the amplified meaning associated with "baggage", literally and metaphorically.
 Oh, how pleasurable it is when we see our bags surface from the mouth of the conveyor.
 The joy in the sense of reconciliation, the part that was separated is now joined to form the happy union of owner and owned.
 It is spit out, on the rotating tarmac; yes it's yours, the elation, relief, the ode to now being complete after the "journey".
 You feel one again.

 So, I moved forward thinking about the connection we all feel when we travel with our "stuff'.
 Lose it, misplace it and disaster can erupt.
 Possess it, and it tills the gap of distance from home.
 Then what is it about our baggage that defines the nature of this emotion of connection with our "stuff' and who we are?
 There is a common and universal easement on the literal, of course but then this is seeded and uniquely tailored by us as individuals.
 We all have different "stuff' that is our comfort, but that "stuff fuels a plethora of metaphorical implications and associations that give rise to us as individualistic entities that participate in the world.